 The School Admissions Code requires school admission authorities to provide for the admission of all children in the September following their fourth birthday.
 However, a child is not required to start school until they have reached compulsory school age following their fifth birthday.
 For summer born children (those born after 1 April) this can sometimes be almost a full school year after the point at which they could first be admitted.

-Some parents may feel that their child is not ready to start school in the September following their fourth birthday.
-Parents are entitled to request in writing that:-
+Some parents may feel that their child is not ready to start school in the September following their fourth birthday and the parents are entitled to:-